- Last Updated: 08 September 2020 08 September 2020

 Community/Staff Use of District Facilities/Properties/Equipment

-The Sioux Falls School Board allows, as a community service, local businesses and non-profit and/or civic organizations to use Sioux Falls School District facilities/properties/equipment for educational, recreational, cultural, civic, social, governmental and non-partisan political activities.
+The Sioux Falls School Board allows, as a community service, local businesses and non-profit and/or civic organizations to use Sioux Falls School District facilities/properties/equipment for educational, recreational, cultural, civic, social, governmental, and non-partisan political activities.

-Any local non-profit or civic organization (“organization”) wishing to use District facilities/properties/equipment must submit a written request to the Office of Community Relations at least 20 working days prior to the date requested to ensure time for Community Relations staff to complete a Lease Agreement, receive certification of Insurance coverage, and notify all parties concerned.
+Any local non-profit or civic organization (“organization”) wishing to use District facilities/properties/equipment must submit a written or electronic request to the Office of Community Relations at least 20 working days prior to the date requested to ensure time for Community Relations staff to complete a Lease Agreement, receive Certification of Insurance coverage, and notify all parties concerned.
 Organizations may be asked to submit documentary proof of non-profit status.

 District facilities/properties/equipment are not available for commercial activities except as provided in Regulation KHBA-R. “Commercial” is defined as any activity, event, or performance conducted for the purpose of making a profit or selling or promoting a product or service.
 Activities that involve marketing or solicitation, direct or indirect, of District employees or the general public are considered to be commercial and are disallowed under this policy.

 Local businesses (“businesses”) may use District facilities/properties/equipment for non-commercial purposes only.
 Businesses may be asked to submit a Statement of Purpose verifying that the activity is non-commercial in nature.

 All requests for District facility/property/equipment use must be made by an officer of the organization/business and each organization/business must carry liability insurance for the event.